 These approaches to sobriety and recovery can be found at addiction treatment facilities dedicated to quality, evidence-based approaches to treatment.
 After detox, some may find that inpatient treatment—where they live on the grounds 24/7—is the right approach for their recovery journey.
 Others can work within the confines of outpatient therapy.

 Recovery First Treatment Center offers a full continuum of care for benzodiazepine cessation, as well as for many other substances.
-Admissions Navigators are available day and night to answer your questions at .
+Admissions Navigators are available day and night to answer your questions about inpatient addiction treatment in Florida or elsewhere in the United States at .

 Are benzodiazepines addictive?

 Benzodiazepines can be addictive, and their potential to lead to compulsive use may increase with longer-than-recommended periods of use or other methods of nonmedical misuse.4